The Wolverine Healing Stack: How To Use Peptides to Never Go To A Doctor’s Office Again

 So if you break a rib doing high-contact martial arts, GHK-Cu won’t be useful because there’s no significant soft tissue damage and/or swelling.

-But for something like a sprained and swollen ankle (a soft tissue injury), or a skin injury, GHK-Cu can indeed be a big help.
+But for something like a sprained and swollen ankle (a soft tissue injury), or a skin injury, GHK-Cu can indeed be a big help and arguably the best peptide for inflammation reduction.

 First, GHK-Cu is effective in pain reduction: If you’re at a 7 out of 10 in terms of how painful an injury is (10 being maximum pain), this peptide can take it down to a 5 out of 10.